S-Houston/S-Houston/README.md

-- 👋 Hi, I’m @S-Houston and I'm currently studying Data Science with RGU
+- 👋 Hi, I’m @S-Houston and I'm currently a Data Scientist
-- 👀 I’m interested in building my Python skills, specifically around computer vision tasks.
+- 👀 I’m interested in building my Python skills, specifically around CV, RAG and productionising of ML models.
-- 💞️ I’m looking to collaborate on anything that will help me with my learning
+- 💞️ I’m looking to collaborate on anything that will help me with my learning.

 <!---